Medicare Access and CHIP Reauthorization Act of 2015: What You Need to Know

 MACRA’s passage into law is a culmination of over two years of close collaboration with members of Congress on both sides of the aisle and a broad array of stakeholders, including the ACC.
 The law touches upon many areas across the health care spectrum.

-As with any law, the language of MACRA is drafted with a high degree of flexibility to allow medical specialty organizations like the ACC to work closely with the Department of Health and Human Services (HHS) through the regulatory process to establish how the law will function.
+As with any law, the language of MACRA is drafted with a high degree of flexibility to allow medical specialty organizations such as the ACC to work closely with the Department of Health and Human Services (HHS) through the regulatory process to establish how the law will function.
 The passage of the law represents only the first step in a long process, albeit an important one.
+Stay tuned to the ACC Advocate and ACC.org for more detailed information as the process unfolds.

-Beginning July 1, clinicians will begin receiving a 0.5 percent increase to Medicare payments.
+Beginning July 1, 2015, clinicians will begin receiving a 0.5 percent payment increase to Medicare payments.
 This payment increase will continue annually until Dec.
 31, 2018.
-Starting in 2019, clinicians will choose from one of two pathways: the Merit-Based Incentive Payment System (MIPS) or Alternative Payment Models (APMs).
+Starting in 2019, clinicians will choose from one of two pathways: the Merit-based Incentive Payment System (MIPS) or Alternative Payment Models (APMs).

-- Establishes a period of positive payment increases by providing an annual 0.5 percent payment increases for clinicians to support a predictable transition from fee-for-service to quality-based payment.
+- Establishes a period of positive payment increases by providing an annual 0.5 percent payment increases for clinicians beginning July 1, 2015, and ending Dec.
+31, 2018, to support a predictable transition from fee-for-service to quality-based payment.

 - Promotes the transition to quality-based payment by implementing two payment pathways for clinicians beginning in 2019: the new MIPS or an APM.

-- Supports participation in APMs by providing annual payment increases of 0.75 percent to those participating in a qualifying APM in 2026 and beyond, and 0.25 annual payment increases to all other clinicians.
+- Support participation in APMs by providing annual payment increases of 0.75 percent to those participating in a qualifying APM in 2026 and beyond, and 0.25 annual payment increases to all other clinicians.

-- Reauthorization of funding for CHIP for two years through fiscal year 2017.
+- Reauthorization of funding for CHIP for two years through FY 2017.

-- Delayed enforcement of the “two-midnight” rule until Oct.
-1. Until then, contractors may only review claims to probe and educate, and claims submitted before Oct.
-1 will not be subject to post-payment reviews by Recovery Audit Contractors.
+- Delays enforcement of the “two-midnight” rule until Oct.
+1, 2015.
+Until then, contractors may only review claims to probe and educate, and claims submitted before Oct.
+1, 2015, will not be subject to post-payment reviews by Recovery Audit Contractors.
 The “two-midnight” rule required patients spend at least two nights in the hospital to be considered inpatient for reimbursement purposes.

 - Prohibition of implementation of 2015 Medicare Physician Fee Schedule provisions requiring the transition of all 10-day and 90-day global surgical packages to 0-day global periods.